Stakeholder engagement professionals are switching to stakeholder relationship management software

 But too often, team members are dealing with the administrative burden of data and tracking information in spreadsheets, which weren’t designed for the complexities of stakeholder engagement.

-But this happens all the time, according to Ward Ferguson, Director of Product Strategy at Jambo.
+Data management shouldn’t take a ton of your time or be a barrier to doing your job well.
+But this happens all the time, according to Ward Ferguson, VP of Product & Operations at Jambo.
 And it has a ripple effect.

 “When you look at the complexity of stakeholder engagement, spreadsheets just don't scale.
 There are typically multiple spreadsheets that aren’t interconnected—one for contacts, another for communications, and another for issues.
 It makes the process overly complex, and your success rate of being able to keep them all up-to-date with the accurate and complete information you need to manage engagements successfully reduces over time.
 This introduces more risk to your project and organization, compounding over time.”